-He was blind to notice that Mrs Paradine’s lack of affection for him throughout all their interactions.
-Valli’s character seeming quite cold and emotionless towards him, only showing strong emotions when Keane told of his thoughts of LaTour’s involvement.
-When her lack of romantic feelings towards him becomes apparent to Keane that he has a one sided love, this revelation leads to tragic scenes for all.
+He was blind to notice Mrs Paradine’s lack of affection for him throughout all their interactions.
+Valli’s character seems quite cold and emotionless towards him, only showing strong emotions when Keane told of his thoughts about LaTour’s involvement.
+When her lack of romantic feelings towards him becomes apparent to Keane that he has a one-sided love, this revelation leads to tragic scenes for all.

 You hoped for Keane to see Gaye’s love rather than face up to Mrs Paradine’s true feelings towards him.
 Keane was reported to be a passionate lawyer, with Judy hinting about him “relishing” these damsels in distress cases made me wonder if he’d fallen for a woman in a previous court case.

-This cut scene also showing her fears of her possibly abusive husband should Mrs Paradine be found guilty.
-In Barrymore’s short scenes she reveals her husband now loves the power to hang people, but that he once had more noble beliefs.
-This making Lord Horfield a frightening character both in and outside of the courtroom.
+This cut scene also shows her fears of her possibly abusive husband should Mrs Paradine be found guilty.
+In Barrymore’s short scenes, she reveals her husband now loves the power to hang people, but that he once had more noble beliefs.
+This makes Lord Horfield a frightening character both in and outside of the courtroom.

 A later scene in the film has Sophie, more outspoken and stating to her husband her hopes for a not guilty verdict.
 Her husband disregards her opinion and hopes.
 He states she feels pity for everyone and he dismisses her passionate speech, Lady Horfield adds:.

 “Doesn’t life punish us enough?
 Doesn’t it?
 Why should we hurt each other?
 We’ve no right to be cruel.
 If I’m certain of anything, it’s of that.”